Our Local Offer & SEN Report

 Our vision and how we hope to achieve it

-Stephen Hawking School is dedicated to raising the standard of educational achievement for children between the ages of two and 11 years with severe or profound learning difficulties.
+Stephen Hawking School is dedicated to raising the standard of educational achievement for children between the ages of two and 11 years with severe or profound and multiple learning difficulties.

 The school is committed to the development and delivery of high quality relationships with families and local community organisations to ensure that the children attending the school achieve their full potential and become respected and active members of the local community.

 The school is committed to a high level of team work between school staff, parents/carers, other schools and agencies.
-This helps to ensures communication between people and agencies and a more holistic approach.
+This helps to ensure communication between people and agencies and a more holistic approach.

 The school is dedicated to providing all pupils with experiences and opportunities that instil enthusiasm for learning.